masternodeh/0-docs/docs/sd/servicedesk-info.md

   * Dev team: Receives an automatic notification by mail that a ticket has been escalated to them
   * Users: Confirmation by mail of the ticket creation and ticket closure

-If users need additional information, they continue to go on the Telegram/Discord channels
+If users need additional information, they continue to go on the Telegram/Discord channels.

+_Overview of the definitive and general process:_
 <img alt="Select liquidity pool" src={useBaseUrl('/img/SD-process-Slide1.png')} />
 <img alt="Select liquidity pool" src={useBaseUrl('/img/SD-process-Slide2.png')} />
 <img alt="Select liquidity pool" src={useBaseUrl('/img/SD-process-Slide3.png')} />